iamhriturajsaha/IPO-WEB-APPLICATION-AND-REST-API-DEVELOPMENT/README.md

 - **JWT-based authentication**
 - **PostgreSQL** as the primary database

-This solution is suitable for integration into stock market platforms, IPO tracking apps, or client-side fintech tools.
+This solution is suitable for integration into stock market platforms, IPO tracking apps or client-side fintech tools.

 ---